solarbrowser/quanta/README.md

 **[████████████--------] %60**

 ### Issues with ECMAScript
 - 90% of failures come from `'Expected test to throw error of type SyntaxError, but did not throw error'`.
-This means that if we fix this issue, Quanta will likely achieve ~90% compatibility with ES6+.
+This means that if we fix this issue, Quanta will likely achieve ~90% compatibility (or even more) with ES6+.

 ### Notes
 - Quanta is being updated weekly and improvements are continuously applied.